tutgnss/GNSS_visualization_tools/docs/define_the_scenario.rst

         Kepler:

 Now, to reach C from B, we have to head South West for a minute.
-During this seond section, we want to set 4 other parameters (speed, propagation model, antenna model and tropospheric model).
+During this second section, we want to set 4 other parameters (speed, propagation model, antenna model and tropospheric model).